Careers360 Logo

 NCERT Exemplar for Class 12 Biology Chapter 13 Biodiversity and Conservation

 The exercise questions of the Biodiversity and Conservation chapter are given below.
-Practicing the Class 12 Biology Chapter 13 Biodiversity and Conservation question answer, designed according to the NCERT curriculum, allows students to score well in exams without any confusion.
+Practising the Class 12 Biology Chapter 13 Biodiversity and Conservation question answer, designed according to the NCERT curriculum, allows students to score well in exams without any confusion.

 Q1.
 Name the three important components of biodiversity.